 When you place your elderly loved one into a nursing home, you expect they will receive quality medical care and be treated with dignity, compassion, and respect.
 Sadly, neglect and abuse are a serious problem in many care facilities in Bucks County, and throughout Pennsylvania and the United States.
 If you suspect your spouse, parent, or elderly relative is being mistreated or receiving poor quality care, you deserve to seek justice and fair compensation for the suffering your family has wrongfully endured.

-Bucks County nursing home abuse lawyer Brent Wieand provides aggressive legal representation for abused and neglected elderly people and their family members, and serves communities throughout the county including but not limited to Bensalem, Doylestown, Langhorne, Newtown, Quakertown, and Yardley.
-To arrange for a completely free and private case evaluation, call The Nursing Home Injury Help Center at (877) 654-3887 today.
+The Bucks County nursing home lawyers at Wieand Law Firm LLC provide aggressive legal representation for abused and neglected nursing home residents and their family members.
+We are proud to serve communities throughout the county including but not limited to Bensalem, Doylestown, Langhorne, Newtown, Quakertown, and Yardley.
+To arrange for a completely free and private case evaluation, call us at (215) 666-7777 today.

 Abuse occurs when a facility staff member deliberately and intentionally inflicts cruel treatment upon a resident.
 Abuse may be physical, sexual, mental, or financial, or may be a combination of one or more forms.
 By contrast, neglect occurs when a facility fails to meet the accepted state and federal standards of care and provides sub-par, inadequate services which result in harm to a resident.
 While carelessness or negligence may not be deliberately malicious like abuse, the effects can be just as devastating.